top of page

 3. Roll it into a rollover IRA

-4. Cash it out (We rarely recommend this one.
+4. Cash it out ...
+We rarely recommend this one.
 It generates a tax bill and most likely penalties.
-It is also counter productive to saving for retirement, so don't start thinking you have extra sushi money!)
+It is also counter productive to saving for retirement, so don't start thinking you have extra sushi money!

-• Your money will continue to grow tax deferred, a benefit for retirement.
+• Your money will continue to grow tax deferred, a benefit for retirement

-• The investment options are familiar.
+• The investment options are familiar

-• Your ETFs and target date retirement funds could make your investment options more simplified and diversified.
+• Your ETFs and target date retirement funds could make your investment options more simplified and diversified

-• You may incur lower fees.
-If you like your investment options and have access to the institutional share classes through the 401(k), you may have fewer fees than if you were in the retail share class through a rollover IRA.
+• If you like your existing investment options, and you have access to the institutional share classes through the 401(k), you may have fewer fees than if you were in the retail share class through a rollover IRA

 • Some employer sponsored retirement plans offer low cost or free professional guidance

-• Employer sponsored retirement plans provide broader creditor protection under federal law than an IRA
+• Employer-sponsored retirement plans provide broader creditor protection under federal law than an IRA

-• A smaller account with an old employer may fall off your radar a bit when it comes time to seriously consider your retirement finances.
+• A smaller account with an old employer may fall off your radar

-• You will no longer be able to contribute to this plan and most likely not take a 401(k) loan.
+• You will no longer be able to contribute to this plan and most likely not take a 401(k) loan

-• Your withdrawal options may be limited.
+• Your withdrawal options may be limited

-Option 2, Rollover into your new employer-sponsored 401(k)
+Roll your old retirement plan into your new employer-sponsored 401(k)

 • Simplification!
-You only having to monitor, track and plan for one account instead of two or more.
+You only having to monitor, track, and plan for one account instead of two—or more

 • Potential borrowing power though your new 401(k) if your employer allows "in-service" loans.
 A common borrowing limit is 50 percent of vested balance up to $50,000.
 Check with your administrator to be sure.